Andriano-Analytics/espocrm-extension-template/README.md

 File watcher parameters for PhpStorm:

 * Program: `node`
-* Arguments: `buildc --copy-file --file=$FilePathRelativeToProjectRoot$`
+* Arguments: `build --copy-file --file=$FilePathRelativeToProjectRoot$`
 * Working Directory: `$ProjectFileDir$`

 ## Using ES modules

 *As of EspoCRM v8.0.*

-The initialization script asks whether you want to use ES6 modules.
-If you choose "NO", you still can switch to ES6 later:
+The initialization script in the original repository asks if you want to use ES6 modules.
+This repository forces the use of ES6 modules, which is the better way to do it in the long term.
+As a result, the following settings are configured by default:

 1. Set *bundled* to true in `extension.json`.
 2. Set *bundled* and *jsTranspiled* to true in `src/files/custom/Espo/Modules/{@name}/Resources/module.json`.